jim-easterbrook/pywws/src/doc/guides/language.rst

 This is used to convert the language file you create into code that is used when the pywws software is run.
 You also need to download and extract the pywws software instead of installing it with pip.
 See :doc:`getstarted`.
-It's probably better to use the most recent "snapshot" release rather than the ever changing GitHub repository.

 .. _using-transifex: